hapticssymposium-org/hs2026/site/content/attending/registration.md

 We are excited to welcome the worldwide haptics community to Long Beach, CA for the 2024 Haptics Symposium!
 Registration is now open through the [registration site](https://web.cvent.com/event/11d034c1-348e-426f-967d-af0024f9415d/summary).
 Early bird deadline for registration is February 23, 2024.
 For a preferred hotel rate at the conference hotel, use the [Hotel Maya](https://www.hilton.com/en/book/reservation/rooms/?ctyhocn=LGBMYDT&arrivalDate=2024-04-06&departureDate=2024-04-11&groupCode=CDT90H&room1NumAdults=1&cid=OM%2CWW%2CHILTONLINK%2CEN%2CDirectLink) link here.

-**Update on February 11, 2024**: We regret to inform you that due to budget constraints, we will no longer be able to provide lunch for participants.
-We apologize for any inconvenience this may cause and appreciate your understanding.

 Please read the following **before** you begin the registration process:

 ## Conference registration will require the following: